youtube/cobalt/cobalt/site/docs/development/setup-android.md

     sudo apt-get install python python-pip
     ```

-    If `python-pip` is not available via your package mangaer, you can install `pip` following [recommended instructions](https://pip.pypa.io/en/stable/installing/) from the official Python guide.
+    If `python-pip` is not available via your package manager, you can install `pip` following [recommended instructions](https://pip.pypa.io/en/stable/installing/) from the official Python guide.

     There are also some Python module requirements: